 - Human Health and Security – to focus on strategies to address air quality, extreme weather events, public health, and emergency services and planning.

 - Ecosystems, Species, and Habitats – to focus on individual species and habitats, and whole ecosystems/ecological systems across the state.

 - Natural Resources – to address impacts related to the state’s working lands and waters (e.g., forestry, agriculture, water quality, water resources).

 These groups consist of representatives from federal, state, local, and tribal governments, NGOs, and the private sector.
 TAG representatives met regularly from early 2010 through January 2011, including three large full TAG group meetings.
 The public was also invited to participate in advisory group meetings.

 Project Outcomes and Conclusions

-The 5560 Interagency Working Group will pool its resources and expertise to create a climate change impacts response strategy for Washington State.
-The working group will craft a draft to make available for public comment; a final version will be submitted to the state Legislature by December 2011.
+The 5560 Interagency Working Group will pool its resources and expertise to create a climate change impacts response strategy for Washington state.
+The working group will create a draft to make available for public comment; a final version will be submitted to the state Legislature by December 2011.

 Gregg, R. M. (2010).
 Developing a Washington State Climate Change Impacts Response Strategy [Case study on a project of the State of Washington].
 Product of EcoAdapt's State of Adaptation Program.
 Retrieved from CAKE: http://www.cakex.org/case-studies/developing-washington-state-climate-ch...
 (Last updated June 2011)